AndreiB137/ANTIC/README.md

 ---

-**ANTIC** is a JAX-based framework for **adaptive in-situ neural compression** of large-scale PDE simulations.
-Instead of storing every simulation snapshot to disk, ANTIC runs alongside the solver, intelligently selects which snapshots are physically important using **Physics-Aware Temporal Selection (PATS)**, and trains lightweight neural fields to encode them — achieving orders-of-magnitude compression while preserving scientific fidelity.
+**ANTIC** is a JAX-based framework for **adaptive in-situ neural compression** of PDE simulations.
+Instead of storing every simulation snapshot to disk, ANTIC runs alongside the solver, selecting which snapshots are physically important using **Physics-Aware Temporal Selection (PATS)**, and trains lightweight neural fields to encode them, achieving orders of magnitude compression while preserving scientific fidelity.

 ---